lelivrescolaire/react-light-calendar/README.md

 <Calendar startDate={startDate} onChange={this.onChange} />
 ```

-❗️Notice the style `import`.
-If you want to use a custom style, just remove this line and use your own style.
+❗️**Notice the style `import`.
+If you want to use a custom style, just remove this line and use your own style.**
+❗️**Most important elements of `react-light-calendar` have a class, so you can use them to override the current style.**

 ## Demo 👀